mpenet/alia/README.md

 ## Status

-Alia is currently in beta, but this is mostly because the underlying driver and CQL3 are still in beta (a RC of the driver is will happen soon).
+Alia is currently in beta, but this is mostly because the underlying driver and CQL3 are still in beta (a RC of the driver will happen soon).
 But from my experience it's already usable and stable, and alia's code doesn't do anything too exotic, so there should be no